lgh06/directus-wiki/Home.md

-Welcome to the Directus docs – sections are broken out into individual pages as seen in the TOC to the right.
+Welcome to the Directus docs – sections are broken out into individual pages available to the right.